SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Things to Do Nearby

 Golden Gate Bridge: Baker Beach is the perfect place to see the Golden Gate Bridge.
-We also love that it is such a nice walk, or bike, from the beach up to the bridge.
+We also love that it is such a nice walk, or bike ride, from the beach up to the bridge.
 If you decide to go up to the Golden Gate, you can then check out the gift and information shop, have a snack, and go across the bridge.
 Baker Beach also affords some of the nicest places to photograph the bridge during sunset.
 Learn more about visiting the Golden Gate Bridge.

 China Beach: This cute little beach is named after the Chinese fisherman who used to live and work here.
 Being that it isn’t as well-known as other beaches in SF, it is usually not as crowded.
 When you get to it, you can see a great view of the Golden Gate Bridge.
 Parking is free and you can usually find a spot.
 FYI: Do be careful when you swim here as the riptides can be very dangerous.
 More about China Beach.

 Lands End: If you want to check out a bit of the lesser-known areas of San Francisco, then this beauty in the Richmond District is perfect for you.
-You can visit Mile Rock Beach, check out the old shipwrecks, and soak in the great views including the remnants of the once incredible Sutro Baths and so much more.
+You can visit Mile Rock Beach, check out the old shipwrecks, and soak in the great views including the remnants of the once incredible Sutro Baths, and so much more.
 There is a nice visitor center and café where you can learn more about the history of this area.
 Find out more here.

 Pinterest pin for Bakery Beach in San Francisco